 I made this little "chalkboard" by using a white stamp pad on black paper.

-If you have any questions, have a great idea you want to show off or you have created something that you saw Keeping It Simple, email me:
+If you have any questions or you have created something that you saw Keeping It Simple, email me:

 Feel free to use my ideas.
 If you blog about them, please link back to me.
 I would love it if you sent me a link of what you have made!